Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Grappa Trees

-\begin{theorem} There exists an $O(n)$-space constant-in-degree pointer-machine data structure that maintains a forest of grappa trees and supports each operation in $O(\log n)$ worst-case time per operation, where $n$ is the total size of the trees affected by the operation. \end{theorem}
+\begin{theorem} There exists an $O(n)$-space constant-in-degree pointer-machine data structure that maintains a forest of grappa trees and supports each operation in $O(\log n)$ worst-case time per operation, where $n$ is the total size of the trees affected by the operation.
+(In fact, for the time bound, $n$~can be just the total size of the trees involved in the operation.) \end{theorem}